-My teaching, research and public outreach focus on interactions between social and ecological systems at multiple scales, and their implications for policy and land management in rural areas overseas and in the U.S. West.
-I am particularly interested in processes related to rural livelihoods and environmental governance, especially community-owned and/or managed forests.
+My teaching, research and public outreach/engaged scholarship over the past 30 years have focussed on interactions between social and ecological systems at multiple scales, and their implications for policy and land management in rural areas overseas and in the U.S. West.
+I have been particularly interested in processes related to rural livelihoods and environmental governance, especially community-owned and/or managed forests.
 My approach is interdisciplinary, participatory, theoretically-informed and attendant to issues relating to social and environmental justice and resilience.
-While my work draws on a variety of environmental social science theories and methods, I am particularly inspired by political ecology and efforts towards interdisciplinary approaches.
+While my work draws on a variety of environmental social science theories and methods, I am particularly inspired by political ecology and interdisciplinary approaches.

 Corporate Timber Divestment and Ownership Transitions in the U.S. West: Building on a decade of engagement and participatory research with local watershed groups in western Montana, this research and outreach works to understand and assist with forest land ownership transitions related to corporate timber divestment including their acquisition, funding and governance.
-I am particularly involved in developing understanding of the opportunities and challenges related to creating community conservation areas and forests on these lands, and their role in collaborative and participatory landscape managemenment.
-I am currently involved in research on the future ownership and governance structure of three recently purchased forests by The Nature Conservancy located in Washington and Montana.
+I am particularly involved in developing understanding of the opportunities and challenges related to creating and governing community conservation areas and forests on these lands, and their role in collaborative and participatory landscape managemenment.
+I work closely with issues related to the ownership and governance of three forests purchased by The Nature Conservancy located in Washington and Montana.

 Monitoring Restoration Efforts in the Seeley-Swan-Blackfoot Region of Montana: As a component of the Southwestern Crown of the Continent Collaborative Forest Landscape Restoration Program (CFLRP), my graduate students and I are conducting social assessments and developing criteria and indicators for long-term monitoring of social and economic aspects of the program.
 As one of ten federally-funded CFLRP efforts, the program aims to collaboratively implement restoration and fuel mitigation treatments to benefit local ecosystems, fire budgets and rural economies and communities.